Lawyer for Arizona Senate election audit firm wants to quit

 Cyber Ninjas CEO Doug Logan has been called to give a deposition to American Oversight’s lawyers on Jan.
 5.

 Wilenchik didn’t immediately respond Tuesday to calls and emails seeking comment.
-Neither did a spokesman for Logan, Rod Thomson.
+A spokesman for Logan, Rod Thomson, said he would not comment on legal matters.

 The Arizona Republic has a separate lawsuit against the Senate and Cyber Ninjas seeking records the firm holds related to the audit.
 Wilenchik is also asking a judge to allow him to quit representing them in that case.

-Online court records do not list a response yet from the Republic’s lawyers, who were not immediately available to comment.
+The Republic’s attorneys also oppose Wilenchik’s withdrawal, saying it came a day after they sent him a letter informing him that they would seek sanctions against his firm because Cyber Ninjas had not complied with court orders to turn over documents to the Senate.

+“The Wilenchik Firm’s attempted … withdrawal shortly after its receipt of this letter may be its attempt to escape this Court’s oversight to avoid such sanctions,” attorney Craig Hoffman wrote in a court filing Tuesday.
+“Such an effort should not be facilitated by the Court’s granting of the motion.”

 In the American Oversight case, Wilenchik only cited “professional considerations” as a reason to quit.
 But he was more explicit in the Arizona Republic case, saying he hadn’t been paid.